 Peak bone density at the hip, lumbar spine, or radius 2.5 standard deviations below controls (T score = −2.5)

-Age < 50 yr
+Age < 50 years

 The possibility of poor adherence with follow-up

-Although oral calcitriol is often given along with oral Ca to suppress secondary hyperparathyroidism, the results are variable in patients with end-stage renal disease.
-The parenteral form of calcitriol, or vitamin D analogs such as paricalcitol, may better prevent secondary hyperparathyroidism in such patients, because the higher attained serum concentration of 1,25(OH) 2 D directly suppresses PTH release.
-Simple osteomalacia may respond to calcitriol 0.25 to 0.5 mcg po once/day, whereas correction of postparathyroidectomy hypocalcemia may require prolonged administration of as much as 2 mcg of calcitriol po once/day and ≥ 2 g of elemental calcium/day.
+Although oral calcitriol is often given along with oral calcium to suppress secondary hyperparathyroidism, the results are variable in patients with end-stage renal disease.
+The parenteral form of calcitriol, or vitamin D analogs such as paricalcitol, may better prevent secondary hyperparathyroidism in such patients, because the higher attained serum concentration of 1,25(OH)2D directly suppresses PTH release.
+Simple osteomalacia may respond to calcitriol 0.25 to 0.5 mcg orally once a day, whereas correction of postparathyroidectomy hypocalcemia may require prolonged administration of as much as 2 mcg of calcitriol po once/day and ≥ 2 g of elemental calcium/day.

 The most common causes of hypercalcemia are hyperparathyroidism and cancer.

-For moderate hypercalcemia (serum Ca > 11.5 mg/dL [< 2.88 mmol/L] and < 18 mg/dL [< 4.51 mmol/L]), add a bisphosphonate, corticosteroids and sometimes calcitonin.
+For moderate hypercalcemia (serum calcium > 11.5 mg/dL [< 2.9 mmol/L] and < 18 mg/dL [< 4.5 mmol/L]), add a bisphosphonate, corticosteroids, and sometimes calcitonin.